Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This address contains one byte that tells how many banks form the Nextor kernel (or alternatively, the first bank number of the driver).

-When a driver spans across more than one bank and needs to read data or call a routine in another driver bank (by using RDBANK and CALBNK), it should calculate the bank number by adding the appropriate offset to K_SIZE (or alternatively, to the value of CUR_BANK) instead of assuming a fixed bank number.
+When a driver spans across more than one bank and needs to read data or call a routine in another driver bank (by using `RDBANK` and `CALBNK`), it should calculate the bank number by adding the appropriate offset to `K_SIZE` (or alternatively, to the value of `CUR_BANK`) instead of assuming a fixed bank number.
 When done this way, compiled drivers can still be used with future versions of the Nextor kernel even if they have more banks for the kernel common code.

 #### 4.2.9.
 CUR_BANK (40FFh)

 This address contains one byte with the current bank number.
-For the first driver bank this value is the same of K_SIZE, and it increases by one for each additional driver bank (if any).
+For the first driver bank this value is the same of `K_SIZE`, and it increases by one for each additional driver bank (if any).

 #### 4.2.10.
 CHGBNK (7FD0h)

 This is not strictly a page 0 routine, but is available on all banks as well.
 It will simply make the specified bank visible on Z80 page 1.
-Usually, driver code will not need to use this routine, but will use CALBNK instead.
+Usually, driver code will not need to use this routine, but will use `CALBNK` instead.

 ```
 Input:     A = Bank number